-How to fix iOS 10 and iPhone 7 battery life problems
+How to fix iOS 11 and iPhone 8 battery life problems

-Apple currently offers the standard iPhone 7, iPhone 7 Plus, iPhone 6s, iPhone 6s Plus, and the smaller iPhone SE.
+Apple currently offers the standard iPhone 8, iPhone 8 Plus, iPhone 7, iPhone 7 Plus, iPhone 6s, iPhone 6s Plus, and the smaller iPhone SE.
 Between them, they're rated for 10 to 12 hours of battery life while browsing the web, checking email, and chatting.
-But if you've just updated to iOS 10, or you're upgrading to an iPhone 7, you might see a serious drain on your battery power.
+But if you've just updated to iOS 11, or you're upgrading to an iPhone 8, you might see a serious drain on your battery power.
 Rather than cursing and throwing your iPhone — as much as you might want to! — here's what you can do to fix battery life and get on with your life.

 Wait for it